Csengupta1101/Employee-Promotion-Prediction/README.md

 # Findings

-department -> The values are from 0 to 8, (Department does not matter a lot for promotion) education -> The values are from 0 to 3 where Masters-> 3, Btech -> 2, and secondary ed -> 1 gender -> the values are 0 for female, and 1 for male no_of_trainings -> the values are from 0 to 5
+> department -> The values are from 0 to 8, (Department does not matter a lot for promotion)
+> education -> The values are from 0 to 3 where Masters-> 3, Btech -> 2, and secondary ed -> 1
+> gender -> the values are 0 for female, and 1 for male
+> no_of_trainings -> the values are from 0 to 5
-age -> the values are from 20 to 60
+> age -> the values are from 20 to 60
-previou_year_rating -> The values are from 1 to 5
+> previou_year_rating -> The values are from 1 to 5
-length_of service -> The values are from 1 to 37
+> length_of service -> The values are from 1 to 37
-KPIs_met >80% -> 0 for Not Met and 1 for Met
+> KPIs_met >80% -> 0 for Not Met and 1 for Met
-awards_won> -> 0-no, and 1-yes
+> awards_won> -> 0-no, and 1-yes
-avg_training_score -> ranges from 40 to 99
+> avg_training_score -> ranges from 40 to 99
-sum_metric -> ranges from 1 to 7
+> sum_metric -> ranges from 1 to 7
-total_score -> 40 to 710
+> total_score -> 40 to 710

+# Conclusion

+Hope you've liked the submisson and detailing.
+Would love to hear your thoughts.
+Please comment with any suggested input.